-Mike is a founding partner of the firm, now known as McElroy, Sullivan, Miller, Weber & Olmstead, LLP and focuses his practice on oil and gas matters including regulatory, litigation, appellate and land title issues.
+Mike is a founding partner of the firm, now known as McElroy, Sullivan, Miller & Weber, LLP and focuses his practice on oil and gas matters including regulatory, litigation, appellate and land title issues.
 Mike currently serves as a Member of the State Bar of Texas Pattern Jury Charge Committee, the Oil, Gas & Energy Resource Law Council of the State Bar of Texas, the American Bar Foundation, the Texas Bar Foundation, the Travis County Bar Association (Sections on Administrative Law, Litigation, Oil & Gas and Energy Resource Law), and the American Bar Association.
 Prior to entering private practice, Mike served as Counsel to John Poerner, Chairman of the Railroad Commission of Texas in 1980.
-Mike also served as Counsel to the Texas Senate Natural Resources Committee in 1979 and was Director of the House Study Group for the Texas House of Representatives from 1976-1979.
+Mike also served as Counsel to the Texas Senate Natural Resources Committee in 1979 and was Director of the House Study Group for the Texas House of Representatives (now known as the House Research Organization) from 1976-1979.

 Texas Supreme Court